Neurolaw: Cautions and concerns

 Public opinion of neurolaw is influenced by cultural, political, and media-related factors.
 Surveys show that the general public does not have a well-formed understanding of neurolaw.
-Approval seems to depend highly on how the topic is framed, and may even vary depending on partisanship.
+Approval seems to depend highly on how the topic is framed and may even vary depending on partisanship.
 Due to glorified depictions of forensics labs on popular television shows, brain imaging has faced criticism for having a "CSI effect".
 It is possible that some people have a false understanding of forensic science based on inaccurate portrayals.
 This could lead to them having a stronger opinion about technological evidence or neurolaw initiatives.

 Neuroscience is still not fully understood.
 There is not enough evidence of structural and functional relationships to be able to confidently link a brain feature to a criminal behavior or issue.
 This uncertainty leaves room for misuse of neuroscientific evidence in a courtroom.
-American professor of law and psychology Stephen J. Morse described the abuse of neuroscience in courtrooms with a pseudo-disease he called "Brain Overclaim Syndrome".
+American professor of law and psychology Stephen J. Morse described the abuse of neuroscience in courtrooms with a pseudo-disease he called "brain overclaim syndrome".
 He comments on the idea of people having diminished responsibility or no responsibility for their actions because those actions were caused by "the brain", in situations where the science could not support such causal claims.
 He raises the question of whether brains should be blamed for crimes, or the people behind them.

-Law-makers and judges are cautious due to the lack of concrete findings in neurolaw.
-Before making decisions on how to regulate and utilize neuroscience research in court, law-makers and judges must consider the implications that will come with suggested changes.
-Neuroimaging and genetic evidence has the potential to be helpful in legal processes and ensure that dangerous criminals stay behind bars, but it also has the potential to be abused in a way that imprisons undeserving parties on purpose or due to negligent use of the science.
+Lawmakers and judges are cautious due to the lack of concrete findings in neurolaw.
+Before making decisions on how to regulate and utilize neuroscience research in court, lawmakers and judges must consider the implications that will come with suggested changes.
+Neuroimaging and genetic evidence have the potential to be helpful in legal processes and ensure that dangerous criminals stay behind bars, but it also has the potential to be abused in a way that imprisons undeserving parties on purpose or due to negligent use of the science.

 Although some experts recognize the possibilities and drawbacks of brain imaging, others still completely reject the field.
 In the future, judges must decide on the relevance and validity of neurological evidence so that it can enter the courtroom, and juries must be open to understanding scientific concepts but not be too willing to place all faith in neuroscience.